velartrill/velartrill.github.io/orig/conspirators.md

 Something… changes.
 My heart starts racing out of nowhere, and suddenly I feel very, very small.
 Small and vulnerable.
 My back and my thighs are suffused with phantom pain— and for a brief moment, lost in some mad delirium, I imagine I see *her* sitting next to me.
 Curly red hair cascading down her shoulders, freckled cheeks, with all those sharp little scars that decorate her body—

 —and then I blink my watery eyes, and the image is gone, and Lena is sitting next to me again, gazing at me quizzically.
-Slowly I regain control of my body, trying to fight the feeling of helplessness and force my brain back into spy mode.
+Slowly I regain control of my body, trying to fight the feeling of helplessness and force my brain back into "spy" mode.
 It's like I've suddenly been locked out of my years of training and decades of experience and all of a sudden I'm just a fragile civilian again.
 I realize my head is resting on his shoulder, and sit up straight, cheeks burning.

 "You doing all right there, Rei?" he asks.

 I look away, but he catches me by the chin, pulls my head back to face him.
 He cups my cheeks in his hands, ignoring my attempts to pull away and brushing the tears away from my eyes with his thumb.
-Something about the tenderness and warmth of his touch just makes me want to cry all the harder, but I manage to muster some final shred of dignity and hold back the tears this time.
+Something about the tenderness and warmth of his touch just makes me want to cry all the harder, but I manage to muster some final shred of dignity.

 "You wanna tell me about it?" he asks.